Christina Astorga

-Maria Christina "Tina" A. Astorga is a theologian and professor at the Theology Department in University of Portland.
+Maria Christina A. Astorga is a Filipino theologian and professor at the Theology Department in University of Portland.
 She served as chair and Professor of Theology Department in Ateneo De Manila University.

 Education

 She received her B.A. from College of the Holy Spirit Manila.
-Also her Ph.D. and M.A. from the Loyola School of Theology in Ateneo de Manila University.
+She also received her Ph.D. and M.A. from the Loyola School of Theology in Ateneo de Manila University.